Soussan DAS Computer Consultants

 Windows Update not working?
 This might fix it!

-Here is the scenario: You've got a computer you've just re-installed all of Windows XP.
+Here is the original scenario: You've got a computer you've just re-installed all of Windows XP.
 Like a good computer professional, before turning it back over to the client, you are going to apply all the service packs, patches, and updates that Microsoft might want the system to have.

 Except when you go to update.microsoft.com (or windowsupdate.microsoft.com, or windowsupdate.com, or whatever URL that redirects you to the Microsoft update engine), all you get is a referral to article 2497281 that says you should try a few steps manually.